Two Simple Proofs of M\"uller's Theorem: Introduction

 \section{Introduction}

 A central topic of investigation in computer science is whether leveraging different physical models can change computability and complexity properties of constructs.
 In a remarkable result, Shor's factoring algorithm uses quantum mechanics to perform factoring in polynomial time.
 One question is whether quantum mechanics provides benefits to compressing classical information.
 In \cite{Muller07,Muller09}, a negative answer was given, solving open problem 1 in \cite{BerthiaumeVaLa01}.
 The (plain) Kolmogorov complexity of a string $x$ is the size of the smallest program to a classical universal Turing machine that can produce $x$.
 The quantum Kolmogorov complexity of an pure state $\ket{\psi}$, which we call BvL complexity (named after its originators \cite{BerthiaumeVaLa01}), is $\Hbvl(\ket{\psi})$, the size of the smallest mixed quantum state input to a universal quantum Turing machine that produces $\ket{\psi}$ up to arbitrary fidelity.
 We provide a new simple proof to M\"{u}ller's Theorem.
 We also present another very simple proof for a slightly less general result using prefix-free Kolmogorov complexity, $\K$.
+We also introduce new lower bounds on quantum Kolmogorov complexity with error.
 M\"{u}ller's Theorem is as follows.\\

 \textbf{Theorem}. (\cite{Muller07,Muller09})